 Explore the many attractions in Bergen

-- Håkonshallen (Håkon’s Hall): a middle-aged Royal residence dated back to the 13th century (but note that the hall could be closed for events during summer).
+- Håkonshallen (Håkon’s Hall): a middle-aged Royal residence dating back to the 13th century (but note that the hall could be closed for events during summer).

 - Hanseatiske Museum: A museum was built in 1704 and it is a wood building with a more in-depth introduction of the Hanseatic League development and history; especially dried cod, and the “Hanseatic” beer that was produced at that time with an eagle on its label.